This information explains what insomnia is and how you can manage it.

 Insomnia is having trouble falling or staying asleep, waking up too early, or more than one of these things.
 It can happen even when you have enough time to sleep.
 People with insomnia often have trouble going back to sleep after they wake up.
 Many people with cancer have insomnia.

 - Acute insomnia lasts less than 3 months and usually gets better on its own.
 Sometimes acute insomnia can turn into chronic insomnia.

 - Chronic insomnia is when you have trouble sleeping for 3 or more nights per week for 3 months or longer.

 It’s recommended that adults get about 7 or more hours of sleep a night.

 Insomnia can be caused by many things, such as:

 - Anxiety or stress caused by major life events, such as a cancer diagnosis or the death of a loved one.
-If you would like more information on managing anxiety or stress, read the resource Managing Anxiety During Your Cancer Treatment.
+For more information on managing anxiety or stress, read Managing Anxiety .

-- Unhealthy sleeping habits, such as watching TV in bed or using your bed for activities other than sleep or sexual activity.
+- Unhealthy sleeping habits.
+This includes watching TV in bed or using your bed for activities other than sleep or sexual activity.

 - Some medications.

 Insomnia can cause physical symptoms, emotional symptoms, or both.
 It’s important to recognize the signs of insomnia and ask for help when you need to.
 Signs of insomnia include:

 - Trouble falling asleep.